KurinAlex/ASD-Lab2/README.md

     1) Implement the boolean function bool isPrime(int n), which checks the input number n for checking whether it is prime using the simple search of divisors.
     2) Implement the algorithm "Sieve of Eratosthenes" to find all prime numbers in the range from 1 to N.
     3) Solve the given task in 2 ways: with function isPrime() and with the sieve of Eratosthenes, to measure and deduce time execution of each decision.
-2. Write a function to convert a natural decimal number to 2nd number system, and a function for reverse translation.
+2. Write a function to convert a natural decimal number to binary system, and a function for reverse translation.
 Test on a few examples.
 3. Given two integers A and B. Print all numbers from A to B inclusive, in ascending order, if A <B, or in descending order in another case, using recursion (without the use of loops).